pwittchen/wittchen.io/source/index.md

 Writing
 -------

 Feel free to have a look at [my articles](/archives).
 Most of them is connected with tech stuff, Linux, Java and programming, but you may see other topics and areas covered here in the future.
+You can also filter articles by [tags](/tags).
 If you want to be up to date with the latest articles, subscribe to my [RSS](/feed.xml) feed.

 Want to know more?
 ------------------